Selling Your Business Checklist

 - Revenue, inventory, and customer reports

-- Additional asset reports (ex. intellectual property documentation)
+- Additional reports detailing your assets (e.g., intellectual property documentation)

 Scrub Contact Lists

-Another category to add to your selling a business checklist is contact information.
-You’ll want to scrub all contact lists for both customers and suppliers.
-Take time to review and update the following to remove duplicates and have up-to-date records:
+Another category to add to your ‘selling a business checklist’ is contact information.
+You should proactively scrub all contact lists, including lists of customers and suppliers.
+Review these lists regularly to ensure your contacts are up to date, and remove any duplicates.
+For example:

 - Customer information